NikhilSaiCH/mslearn-ai-fundamentals/Instructions/Labs/AI900-Gettingstarted/M10-Gettingstarted.md

 ## Explanation of Components

-1. **Azure AI Foundry Portal**: A centralized platform for managing AI projects, resources, and models.
+1. **Microsoft Foundry portal**: A centralized platform for managing AI projects, resources, and models.

 1. **Azure AI Document Intelligence**: A service that extracts and interprets data from structured and unstructured documents.